aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-03-cosmos-lab.md

----
-lab:
-    title: 'Explore Azure Cosmos DB'
-    module: 'Explore fundamentals of Azure Cosmos DB'
----
 # Explore Azure Cosmos DB

 In this exercise you'll provision an Azure Cosmos DB database in your Azure subscription, and explore the various ways you can use it to store non-relational data.

-This lab will take approximately **15** minutes to complete.

-## Before you start

-You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.

 ## Create a Cosmos DB account